yukuku/kotlin-web-site/docs/topics/collections-overview.md

 The collection interfaces and related functions are located in the `kotlin.collections` package.
 Let's get an overview of its contents.

 > Arrays are not a type of collection.
-> Arrays have a fixed size.
 For more information, see [Arrays](arrays.md).
 >
 {type="note"}